At last it’s warming up and the garden is greening up nicely as fresh new shoots and leaves appear. It’s time to sow…

 - Mow the lawn once each week starting with the blades at the highest setting.

 - Tidy the borders cutting back winter flowering shrubs and composting any remaining grasses, seed heads and stalks from last year.
 Remove weeds as you go.
-It’s best to dig out perennial weeds removing all the roots but you can hoe annual weeds on a dry day for best results.
+It’s best to dig out perennial weeds removing all the roots but you can hoe annual weeds and just leave them on the surface on a dry day for best results.

 - Divide well established clumps of perennials and clump forming grasses such as Stipa gigantea.
 Discard the old woody middle and replant the fresh young sections then set up sturdy supports for your tall flowering plants.